git-masi/sportradar-challenge/README.md

 This is an implementation of the [Sportradar advanced challenge](https://github.com/sportradarus/sportradar-advanced-challenge).

+You can find instructions on how to run the project towards the bottom in the "getting started" section.

 ## Software design philosophy

 This project follows a "functional-light" style of JavaScript.
 That is to say, not pure functional programming but rather "functional thinking" or "functional style".